Uniswap/interface/CONTRIBUTING.md

 # Coding Standards

 At DXdao, everyone thrives to write high-quality code.
-And such as every Worker should follow the _best practices_ to achieve their goals.
+And such as every Contributor should follow _best practices_ to achieve their goals.

 ## Code Indentation